mindnektar/apollo-augmented-hooks/README.md

 ###### includeIf

 If the field you are modifying is an array, you can call `includeIf` with a boolean parameter saying whether or not the mutation result should be part of the array.
 If it is not already part of it but should be, it will be added; if it is already part of it but shouldn't be, it will be removed.

-##### evict

-If the cache object(s) of your modifier should be removed from the cache entirely, simply use `evict: true`.
-Use this if writing the cache update logic is impossible or too complicated.
-The deleted cache objects will be refetched the next time a query using them is rerendered.
-This should be used in place of [refetchQueries](https://www.apollographql.com/docs/react/caching/advanced-topics/#rerunning-queries-after-a-mutation) to avoid potentially bombarding the server with too many requests after a cache update.
-In combination with `useQuery`s reduced queries, this can be really powerful, because it causes only the invalidated fields to be refetched, not the entire query.

 Example: